Periscope, media companies talking about anti-piracy tech

 Periscope CEO Kayvon Beykpour told Reuters earlier this month that there is not enough piracy for it to be a major issue at Periscope and that the company's manual takedown process is working and able to respond in minutes.

-Still, the company is working on tech fixes and holding "brainstorming sessions" with any television company that has issued takedown requests, which include HBO and CBS, he said, declining to offer details.
+Still, the company is working on tech fixes and holding "brainstorming sessions" with any television company that has issued takedown requests, which include HBO and CBS (CBS.N), he said, declining to offer details.

-The law requires that unauthorized copyrighted material online be taken down within 24 hours, but programmers want faster action and Beykpour acknowledged "that's way too slow for live streaming".
+The law requires that unauthorised copyrighted material online be taken down within 24 hours, but programmers want faster action and Beykpour acknowledged "that's way too slow for live streaming".

 "That's a process we’re looking to improve with technology, but there's a lot of technical complexity in doing that," Beykpour said, noting that automating takedowns on Periscope is more complicated than it is on YouTube or similar platforms.

-Beykpour said automated takedowns can affect legitimate content, and some complaints about broadcasts fall under a "gray area".
+Beykpour said automated takedowns can affect legitimate content, and some complaints about broadcasts fall under a "grey area".

 Video platforms such as YouTube and Ustream, an eight-year-old live streaming-video platform, have technology that automatically takes down copyrighted material, and they give some media companies ways to issue quick requests for action.